I need human help to enter verification code (office hours only)

 DUPAGE UNITED – AN ALLIANCE OF ORGANIZATIONS

-DuPage United is an inclusive, non-profit, fiercely non-partisan organization whose members are civil society institutions: churches, mosques, synagogues, non-profit agencies, and associations.
+DuPage United is an inclusive, fiercely non-partisan non-profit organization whose members are civil society institutions: churches, mosques, synagogues, non-profit agencies, and associations.
 The alliance forms public relationships and acts together to improve the quality of life for individuals, families, and communities.

 It was formed to “create a broad-based, non-partisan, civic organization with sufficient relational power to take collective action for social and economic changes that will benefit the people of DuPage County.”
-In other words, member organizations, like Etz Chaim, influence decision-makers in DuPage County to improve the social and economic situation for DuPage County residents.
+In other words, member organizations, like CEC, influence decision-makers in DuPage County to improve the social and economic situation for DuPage County residents.

 INTERFAITH